Inference-dot-ai/kubecrypt/README.md

 kubecrypt encrypt -in ~/.kube/config -out encrypted_config.txt -keyfile /path/to/keyfile

 # Encrypt using a key provided as base64
-kubecrypt encrypt -in ~/.kube/config -keyfile "BASE64_ENCODED_KEY"
+kubecrypt encrypt -in ~/.kube/config -key "BASE64_ENCODED_KEY"

 # Print encrypted output to stdout
 kubecrypt encrypt -in ~/.kube/config -keyfile /path/to/keyfile